-Alternative 2 was selected as the Preferred Alternative because it seeks to balance all components of lake usage, including the provision for growth and recreation improvements, while protecting and preserving terrestrial and aquatic resources.
-This action would protect and/or preserve vegetation and unique habitat in areas classified as Environmentally Sensitive and reduce stormwater runoff quantity and velocity, resulting in less in-lake sedimentation and turbidity thereby improving water quality and fisheries.
+Alternative 2 was chosen as the Selected Alternative because it seeks to balance all components of lake usage, including the provision for growth and recreation improvements, while protecting and preserving terrestrial and aquatic resources.
+This action would protect and/or preserve vegetation and unique habitat in areas classified as Environmentally Sensitive and reduce stormwater runoff quantity and velocity, resulting in reduced in-lake sedimentation and turbidity thereby improving water quality and fisheries.
 The increase in Wildlife Management Area reflects the importance of natural resource management objectives as well as public hunting recreational opportunities.
 In High and Low Density areas, the opportunity would still exist to reopen, modify, or expand existing or potential future recreation areas.
 Alternative 3, the Limited Development Alternative, does not allow for potential recreation improvements and expansion, as desired by lake staff and the public.
 Additionally, the increase in Low Density acreage represents a more accurate classification for the Lloyd Millwood Green Tree Reservoir as it entails infrastructure and recreation activities that fall outside of the existing Wildlife Management classification.
-The Preferred Alternative best meets both the recreation and fish and wildlife objectives desired by the public and resource agencies as verbalized in the scoping period, and exemplifies the objectives set by Nimrod Lake Project staff.
+The Selected Alternative best meets both the recreation and fish and wildlife objectives desired by the public and resource agencies as verbalized in the scoping period, and exemplifies the objectives set by Nimrod Lake Project staff.

-Land Classification Alternative 1 - No Action Alternative 2 - Preferred Alternative 3 - Limited Development
+Land Classification Alternative 1 - No Action Alternative 2 - Selected Alternative 3 - Limited Development

-Acres Percent Acres] Percent Acre es Percent
+Acres Percent Acres Percent Acres Percent

 High Density 3,185.2 15 637.2 3 217.3 1

-Low Density 14,257.9 66 3,667.8 1 7 184.7 1
+Low Density 14,257.9 66 3,667.8 17 184.7 1

 Environmentally Sensitive 429.4 2 925.2 4 928.7 4

 Project Operations 123.0 1 159.9 1 159.9 1

-Wildlife Management 3,684.1 17 16,301.7 7 5 20,201 .2 93
+Wildlife Management 3,684.1 17 16,301.7 75 20,201.2 93

 Not Allocated 12.2 0.1 0 0 0 0

-Change compared to Decrease Increase 2 No Change
+Change compared to Alternative 1 Decrease Increase e No Change